The origin of galactic metal-rich stellar halo components with highly eccentric orbits: Auriga simulations

 The top row of \fig{fig:examples} shows the velocity space of four example haloes (Au-5, Au-8, Au-28, and Au-30), for star particles at $9<|z|/\kpc<15$ and $-1<\feh<-0.7$.
 The rotating component with $\vth\sim200\kms$ in the top panels of \fig{fig:examples} corresponds to the disc\footnote{This component is weak in Au-28 because the disc is more prominent only at lower heights.}.
 The halo components of these examples, which have much lower rotation (i.e. $\vth \sim 0$), appear very different.
 Au-5 has a prominent \radial component, similar to the real MW in \fig{fig:sausage_dr2}; while Au-8 lack such a component and are much more isotropic.
 These two galaxies illustrate the two ends of the spectrum of inner stellar halo kinematic features in the Auriga MW analogues.

 The second row of \fig{fig:examples} shows the velocity space of the accreted component only, with the same selection cuts as the top panels.
+We note that a large number of stars are removed from the top row when we select only accreted stars.
+For the particular spatial and metallicity selections used in this figure, the fraction of accreted stars is on average 30 per cent amongst 28 Auriga haloes.
+The fraction increases to 40 per cent if we relax the metallicity cut, mainly because the stellar halo is more metal poor.
+These numbers are overall consistent with the results of \citet{monachesi18}.
+An exact comparison is not possible since they used different spatial and kinematic selections.

-The rotating component (disc) is not present in most cases.
+According to \fig{fig:examples}, the rotating (disc) component is, in most cases, not present in the accreted stars.
 A \radial component stands out in both Au-5 and Au-28, while the latter case is less prominent.
 Au-30 and Au-8, on the other hand, are isotropic.
 Moreover, Au-8 has an accreted component in its disc.
 The existence of accreted (or ``ex-situ'' ) disc components is not surprising. \citet{Gomez2017} extensively discussed their origin in Auriga galaxies, and \citet{RodriguezGomez2016} also report their existence in the { Illustris} simulations. \fig{fig:examples} illustrates that the \radial component is more easily identified in the accreted stars.
-We therefore include only those particles for the rest of our analysis, unless otherwise stated.
 Moreover, the existence of an in-situ halo component in the MW is still under debate \citep[see, e.g.,][]{Helmi2011, Bonaca2017, Deason2017, Haywood2018}.
+We therefore include only accreted particles for the rest of our analysis, unless otherwise stated.

 In order to quantify the kinematic components in Auriga we decompose the velocity space of stars, at different heights and metallicities, into multi-variate Gaussian components using the Extreme Deconvolution method, similar to Section \ref{sec:obs}.
 The details of the procedure are described in Appendix~\ref{app:fit}.
 In summary, we first combine star particles for each MW analogue in various $\feh$ bins, and then decompose the velocity distribution at each galactic height into either two or three Gaussians, depending on the existence of a rotating (accreted) disc component.
 The velocity ellipsoids have 6 free parameters describing their centre and shape, at this stage.
 The three component fits include one for the disc and two for the halo-like stars; the two component fits typically include two halo-like ones.
 We visually inspect all 28 Auriga simulations to check that the fits are reasonable.
 For the second stage of the fitting, we fix the centre and shape of the ellipsoids from the previous step, and fit them to different $\feh$ bins at each height, letting the amplitude (i.e. contribution) of the components vary.